w3f/polkadot-wiki/docs/learn/learn-guides-assets-create.md

 :::info

-Before minting assets on the Asset Hub, we recommend that you try out this tutorial on Westmint, which is a parachain on Westend.
-The WND tokens (Westies) are free and are available through a [faucet](https://wiki.polkadot.network/docs/learn-DOT#getting-westies).
+Before minting assets on the Asset Hub, we recommend that you try out this tutorial on Westmint, which is a systems parachain on Westend.
+The WND tokens (Westies) used for Westmint are free and are available through a [faucet](https://wiki.polkadot.network/docs/learn-DOT#getting-westies).

 **The images in the guides below are for Polkadot, but they also apply to Kusama.**